-At the Global Corporate Culture Day on the 20th of October 2022, we review and develop corporate culture as well-defined attitudes, values, beliefs, goals, with particular characteristics to create a gratifying working environment for all stakeholders.
+At the Global Corporate Culture Day on the 19th of October 2023, we review and develop corporate culture as well-defined attitudes, values, beliefs, and goals, with particular characteristics to create a gratifying working environment for all stakeholders.

 The seminar’s theme is MATED Leadership; Metrics, Accountability, Transparency, Ethics, Diversity.
 How can the board and management consider the corporate concerns and provide recommendations and reflections to address the MATED challenges?

 The purpose of the Copenhagen Compliance® Corporate Culture Day is to focus on the MATED components to address the proactive attitude of the board of directors and management, with a global message on ethics and integrity issues.
 The workshop builds on The Board of Directors and senior managementʼs expectations on monitoring oversight and exposing the opportunities so that ʻnothingʼ is taken for granted.

 The company can have the best state of the art systems, tools and offices.
 However, if the mechanisms of ʻPeople Governanceʼ is not appropriately implemented, the ethical and integrity principles and attitudes will harm the decision-making process and create complexities.
 Thereby the participants can act coherently and strengthen all the human dimensions connected to the internal and external activities of the company when they return to their respective departments.
 Furthermore, the event results ensure that politics on ethics and integrity issues do not overrun the workplace but increase importance to monitoring policies and procedures for ethics and integrity compliance.